Food Allergies

 Self-injectable epinephrine is typically available by prescription (ie, EpiPen, EpiPen Jr, Adrenaclick 0.15 mg, Adrenaclick 0.3 mg, Auvi-Q 0.15 mg, Auvi-Q 0.3 mg).
 These devices should be stored properly (avoiding extremes of temperature) and replaced before the expiration date.

 There are currently no curative therapies for food allergy.
-Injection immunotherapy is an accepted treatment for anaphylactic allergy to insect venoms and for environmental allergies, but it poses a high risk for food allergies (anaphylaxis to injected native food proteins).[69, 70]
+Injection immunotherapy is an accepted treatment for anaphylactic allergy to insect venoms and for environmental allergies, but it poses a high risk for food allergies (anaphylaxis to injected native food proteins).[96, 97]

-Studies are under way to determine if oral, sublingual, or epicutaneous immunotherapy is safe and effective for food allergies, with some promising results.[4]
+Studies are under way to determine if oral, sublingual, or epicutaneous immunotherapy is safe and effective for other food allergies, with some promising results.[30]
 Additional studies are needed to define the safety profile and side effects (short term and long term) and to determine whether treatment affects resolution of the allergy (tolerance without repeated dosing of the allergen) or desensitization (an increased threshold while undergoing dosing).
-A strategy using anti-IgE antibodies (omalizumab) in conjunction with oral immunotherapy is also under investigations as it may allow faster up-dosing with fewer side effects.

 Studies are under way to determine whether therapies with modified food proteins are safe and effective.
-Promising results from a phase II study support Viaskin Milk as the first potential treatment for IgE-mediated cow's milk protein allergy (CMPA).
-The study, which evaluated the efficacy and safety of three dose regimens of Viaskin Milk (150 µg, 300 µg, 500 µg) in 198 milk-allergic patients, found a statistically significant desensitization to milk in children ages 2 to 11 years treated with Viaskin Milk 300 µg for 12 months.[71]
+Promising results from a phase II study support a modified milk protein as the first potential treatment for IgE-mediated cow's milk protein allergy (CMPA).
+The study, which evaluated the efficacy and safety of three dose regimens of a modified milk protein (150 µg, 300 µg, 500 µg) in 198 milk-allergic patients, found a statistically significant desensitization to milk in children ages 2 to 11 years treated with modified milk protein 300 µg for 12 months.[98]
+The modified milk protein is not yet FDA-approved for treatment.

 Consultations